Nubisa/JXPanel/docs/addplan.markdown

 </ul>
 <h3>System options</h3><ul>
 <li><p><b>SSH</b> - Enables access to Remote Management console accessible from browser.</p>
-<p>  This option will affect all the users to whom this hosting plan will be assigned.</p>
 </li>
 <li><p><b>NGINX directives</b> - Here you can specify the settings for the nginx reverse proxy server that runs in front of Apache.
 Use the same syntax as you use for nginx.conf.
 For example, if you want to pack all the proxied requests with gzip, add the line: &#39;gzip_proxied any;&#39;.</p>
 <p>  Each of the domains configured in JXPanel has its own configuration file for NGINX.Within this file domain is defined inside of <a href="http://nginx.org/en/docs/http/ngx_http_core_module.html#server">server</a> block tag and these extra directives are added at the end of it.</p>